jafbath/survivorProject/readme.md

 ### Scrums

-Once a day, typically in the morning, the instructors will have 10 minute scrum meetings with each group to talk about progress and planning.
+Once a day, typically in the morning, the scrum master will lead a 10 minute scrum meeting with each group to talk about progress and planning.
+During the standup, each person should cover:
+- what was worked on the day before
+- what will be worked on that day
+- any obstacles that could jeopardize project deadlines

 ### In-person Support